Staff Conditions of Employment Policy

-The Learning and Teaching Committee develops an annual schedule for Professional Development Workshops for academic staff.
-The Executive Committee also provides professional development opportunities for the purpose of enriching the spiritual and academic life of AC.
+The Learning and Teaching Committee develops an annual schedule for Professional Development Workshops for staff.
+The Executive also provides professional development opportunities for the purpose of enriching the spiritual and academic life of AC.
 These workshops or professional development activities may be presented by an AC staff member or external specialist.

 2. Individual Research Development